LuckyTurtleDev/mstickereditor/README.md

 ## Installation:
 Current are no prebuild binaries available.
 You must build mstickereditor by yourself.
 See below.

-For Arch Linux user or user of a Arch based distrubution a [aur package](https://aur.archlinux.org/packages/mstickereditor) is available.
+For Arch Linux user or user of an Arch based distrubution an [aur package](https://aur.archlinux.org/packages/mstickereditor) is available.

 ### Building: